 During this pandemic, most people want to avoid enclosed public spaces such as a courthouse.
 It’s no surprise then that jurors would prefer to complete their questionnaires online.
 A total of 68% agreed “strongly” or “somewhat” that they would be more thorough on an online questionnaire.
 Taking time to complete the questionnaire, in a safe space of a juror’s choosing, is likely to lead to more thoughtful answers, improving the efficiency and utility of their questionnaire responses.
 Additionally, online questionnaire platforms may provide for longer responses to some questions than space allotted to responses on a paper questionnaire.

-While jurors prefer online questionnaires, the barriers to the use of online questionnaires come from judges and attorneys who lack familiarity with how to administer the questionnaires online.
-There are numerous options — from online survey software apps, like SurveyMonkey, Qualtrics, or SnapSurveys — to online forms that more closely mimic the format of traditional paper questionnaires – like Google Forms, Typeform, or Woofu.
-There are questions about whether jurors have access to the technology necessary for completing these online forms, and about the quality of responses for online versus traditional pen and paper questionnaires.
+While jurors prefer online questionnaires, the barriers to their use come from judges and attorneys who lack familiarity with how to administer the questionnaires online.
+There are numerous options — from online survey software apps, like SurveyMonkey, Qualtrics, or SnapSurveys — to online forms that more closely mimic the format of traditional paper questionnaires like Google Forms, Typeform, or Woofu.
+There are still questions about whether jurors have access to the technology necessary for completing these online forms and about the quality of responses for online versus traditional pen- and-paper questionnaires.
 We will address these issues in other posts on this blog.
-However, we believe that the main barrier to using online questionnaires for jury selection are attorneys, judges and court administrators who are unfamiliar with the process of using online jury questionnaires.
-If judges, attorneys, and court administrators could overcome any reluctance to using online questionnaires, we believe that the online format for jury questionnaires would quickly become the norm in both state and federal courts.
+However, if judges and attorneys could overcome their reluctance to using online questionnaires, we believe that the online format for jury questionnaires would quickly become the norm in both state and federal courts.
 Consultants at Bonora Rountree are eager to share our ideas to help facilitate the use of online questionnaires so that it becomes the standard for courts around the country.